hcrhall/AzureTerraformIntroWorkshop/guides/07_Variables.md

 # LAB-07: Terraform Variables
 Congratulations!
-You now understand the Terraform workflow and you have able to deploy multiple resources in Microsoft Azure and predictable manner.
+You now understand the Terraform workflow and you are able to deploy multiple resources in Microsoft Azure in a predictable manner.
 Only problem is everything in your configuration is hard-coded which means you cannot easily reuse the same configuration to deploy to different environments, subscriptions etc.

 To become truly shareable and version-controlled, we need to parameterize our configuration.
 In Terraform we do this using [input](https://www.terraform.io/docs/configuration/variables.html) and [output](https://www.terraform.io/docs/configuration/outputs.html) variables.
 This lesson introduces you to Terraform variables and outputs and how you can use them to create repeatable configurations.